Skip to main content

 1. You store a secret in Harbor’s vault (backed by your OS keychain)

-2. You reference it in a server’s environment variables as vault:SECRET_NAME
+2. You reference it in a server’s environment variables or headers as vault:SECRET_NAME

-3. When Harbor syncs to a host, it resolves the reference and injects the actual value
+3. When Harbor syncs to a host or the gateway resolves secrets at runtime, the actual value is injected

 Your secrets are stored in the OS keychain (macOS Keychain, Windows Credential Manager, or Linux Secret Service).
 They never appear in plain-text config files.